Subhadeep Ghosh

 Subhadeep Ghosh is the former Indian First Class cricketer who played for Assam and Railways.
-He is the current fielding coach of the IPL team Delhi Capitals.
+He is the current fielding coach of the Indian Cricket National Team.

 During his playing days, Subhadeep Ghosh played 17 First Class matches and 17 List A matches for Assam and Railways.
 He was a right-handed batsman who was fondly known as Joy by his teammates.